openvinotoolkit/openvino/tools/benchmark_tool/README.md

                         Optional.
 Enable model caching to specified directory -lfile [LOAD_FROM_FILE], --load_from_file [LOAD_FROM_FILE]
                         Optional.
 Loads model from file directly without read_network.
+  -cpu_experimental SETTING     Optional.
+Enable experimental setting for CPU plugin.
+SETTING should be "brgconv" etc.
 ```
 Running the application with the empty list of options yields the usage message given above and an error message.